quantsingularity/BlockScore/code/README.md

 The `blockchain` subdirectory contains smart contracts and blockchain integration code that forms the decentralized foundation of the BlockScore platform.
 These components ensure transparent, immutable record-keeping of credit scores and financial transactions, while enabling trustless interactions between parties.

 This directory includes smart contract implementations, deployment scripts, blockchain interaction utilities, and testing frameworks for the decentralized components of the system.

-### Web Frontend

-The `web-frontend` subdirectory contains the user interface implementation for web browsers, providing the visual and interactive layer of the BlockScore platform.
-This component is built using modern web technologies and frameworks, offering a responsive and intuitive user experience for accessing BlockScore's features.

-The web frontend includes user interface components, state management logic, API integration code, and assets required for the web application.

 ## Integration